dotnet/core/Documentation/ilcRepro.md

 3. Put ilcRepro.zip on your OneDrive, Dropbox, or another storage provider.
 Send a link to ilcRepro.zip and a description of your issue to dotnetnative@microsoft.com.
 4. Remove `<NetNativeReproPath>` from your project file.

+## Compilation Failure on Update 1

+The error:

+    RHBIND : error RHB0011: Internal error: 'declModule == m_pLoaderModule' at 'f:\dd\ndp\rh\src\tools\rhbind\methodtable.h:606'

+A new .NET Native feature “SharedLibrary.dll” can expose an a bug in one of the compiler components "RHBind.exe".
+SharedLibrary is on be default for Update 1 but you can disable this feature to work around the issue by manipulating/adding this property to your project:
+<UseDotNetNativeSharedAssemblyFrameworkPackage>false</UseDotNetNativeSharedAssemblyFrameworkPackage>

+This will be fixed for Update 2 but anyone hitting this error will need to disable the SharedLibrary component until then.
+For more information about shared library please see: http://blogs.msdn.com/b/dotnet/archive/2015/09/28/what-s-new-for-net-and-uwp-in-win10-tools-1-1.aspx

 ## Compilation Failure in Store

 UWP apps containing managed code are compiled in Store using the .NET Native Toolchain.
 If there is a compilation failure in the Store, you will get an error message like the following: